arfamomin/arfamomin/README.md

 ###

 👋 Hi, nice to meet you!
 I'm a student at UC Berkeley studying Computer Science and Geography.
-I have work and internship experience in software engineering, and data research, and computational journalism.
+I have work and internship experience in software engineering, data research, and computational journalism.

 If you'd like to ask any questions or would like to collaborate on a project, feel free to reach out via Twitter, or email arfamomin@berkeley.edu.
 <!--